alexakimenko/alexakimenko.github.io/_posts/__2016-09-18-time-series-forecasting.markdown

 #### 4. Trees

 I like building tree models, it can be simple c4.5, CART, more advanced Random Forest or even Gradient Boosted Models (GBM) and XGBoost.
-Truth be told, boosted trees are my favorite models, which I try to put in every task.
+And boosted trees are my favorite models, which I try to put in every task.
 However you need to be very mindful and accurate while building tree.
 Tree algorithms do not provide any statistical significance measures and can be easily overfitted.
 Sometimes even if you do shallow trees with 2-4 layers, define minimum number of observations  in nodes, optimize learning rate and number of variables via cross validation, the trees just do not work.
 Below is the example of XGBoost code with cross validation of deepness:

 ```R
 library(xgboost)